carbon-design-system/carbon/docs/guides/triaging-accessibility-issues.md

   Whatever has gone wrong has made it impossible for the user to successfully complete their task or action.

-_Examples of major functionality failing are menu's not opening, lack of keyboard accessibility, poor contrast, or broken builds_
+_Examples of major functionality failing are menus not opening, lack of keyboard accessibility, poor contrast, or broken builds_

 - Minor - minor functionality isn't critical to the user completing the task but might make task completion frustrating or difficult.